kubernetes-retired/service-catalog/docs/design.md

 To understand the Service Catalog resource model, it is best to walk through a typical workflow:

-### Registering a Service ServiceBroker
+### Registering a Service Broker

 **TODO** Talk about namespaces - ServiceBrokers, ServiceClasses are not in a ns.
 But ServiceInstances, ServiceServiceInstanceCredentials, Secrets and ConfigMaps are.
 However, instances can be in different NS's than the rest (which must all be in the same).

 Before a Service can be used by an Application it must first be registered with the Kubernetes platform.
-Since Services are managed by Service ServiceBrokers we must first register the Service ServiceBroker by creating an instance of a `ServiceBroker`:
+Since Services are managed by Service Brokers we must first register the Service Broker by creating an instance of a `ServiceBroker`:

     kubectl create -f broker.yaml